-Cheap Family Vacations in the United States
+Budget-Friendly Family Vacations in the United States

-Custer State Park, South Dakota
+1. Custer State Park and the Black Hills, South Dakota

-The park’s 18-mile Wildlife Loop State Scenic Byway is a prime viewing route for the wildlife that lives among the park’s pine-covered hills, rolling prairies, and red-walled canyons.
+The park’s 18-mile Wildlife Loop State Scenic Byway is a prime viewing route for the wildlife that lives among its pine-covered hills, rolling prairies, and red-walled canyons.
 Another way to spot animals is taking a two-hour Buffalo Safari Jeep Tour to not only view the wildlife up close in their natural habitat, but also learn about the animals and park history from a guide.

-Where to Stay Near Custer, South Dakota
+Where to Stay for Cheap Family Vacations Near Custer, South Dakota

 The nearly century-old State Game Lodge was the “Summer White House” for President Calvin Coolidge and the First Lady for three months in 1927.
 The State Game Lodge has a variety of national park lodge-like accommodations, from historic guest rooms in the main lodge to more modern hotel rooms and luxury cabins.
 In addition to accommodations, the State Game Lodge serves as the departure point for the Buffalo Safari Jeep Tours.